 - 1. No student solos. - 2.
-30 day currency required regardless of other aircraft currency. - 3.
 Student training may be performed by a club Certified Flight Instructors for certain demonstrations. - a.
-During limited student pilot flights, Certified Flight Instructor must perform all take off and landing maneuvers. - 4.
+During limited student pilot flights, Certified Flight Instructor must perform all take off and landing maneuvers. - 3.
 Winds not to exceed 15 knots total.
 Crosswind limited to 10 knots. - a.
-Instructors reserve the right to place further limitations in a case-by-case basis. - 5.
-IFR flight is strictly prohibited. - 6.
-Acrobatic flight is strictly prohibited outside of provisions listed below. - 7.
+Instructors reserve the right to place further limitations in a case-by-case basis - 4.
+IFR flight is strictly prohibited. - 5.
+Acrobatic flight is strictly prohibited outside of provisions listed below. - 6.
 Flight instructors wishing to teach in N53818 must complete a front seat and rear seat checkout with Michael Weimer.